OUR MISSION

 FOOD PANTRY

-HOPE's Food Pantry provides nonperishable food, produce, meat and fresh bread, 3-days per week, all at no charge.
-Open 9a - 2p on Tuesdays & Thursdays, and 9a - Noon on Wednesdays.
+HOPE's Food Pantry provides nonperishable food, produce, meat and fresh bread, 4-days per week, all at no charge.
+Tuesdays and Thursdays: Open to clients from 9:00am-11:30am, closed 11:30am-12:30pm, and reopened 12:30pm-3:30pm.
+Wednesdays and Saturday: open to clients 9am - Noon.

 RESOURCE CENTER

 HOPE serves the working poor, many clients who have never been in crisis before and the homeless.
-We believe in equipping individuals and families with the tools necessary to get them through their crisis by offering case management, financial assistance and access to additional resources.
+We believe in equipping individuals and families with the tools necessary to get them through their crisis by offering case management, financial literacy and access to additional resources.

 Are you in need?